 Using templates is such a time saver.
-Instead of creating everything from scratch, using templates means that you can create documents, lesson plans, rubrics quickly and easily.
+Instead of creating everything from scratch, using templates means that you can create documents, lesson plans, and rubrics quickly and easily.

 All you have to do is tweak the template for each specific thing.
 Great things to have templates for include:

 - student feedback on assessment